MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_remembered** - whether the preference to launch in a new window from the reported location has been saved by user.

 - **multi_window_origin** - the location within the app where the interaction to launch another app screen in a new window happens.

+#### notification.center

+This event allows us to track when users enter and exit the notification center in addition to the count of unseen notifications.
+This helps us make sure that the notification center is consistent with all other clients.
+We also track when a user taps on a notification so we can tell what type it is.

+The following fields are collected:

+- **action** - the action taken by the user (closed, opened, notification_tapped)

+- **type** - the notification type, as of now it will always be reaction

+- **unseen_count** - how many notifications in the current view have not been seen before

 #### Office.Android.DocsUI.FileOperations.OpenDocumentMeasurements